DevGaonkar/DevGaonkar/README.md

 # Hi there, I'm Dev Gaonkar! 👋

-### 🌟 Full-Stack Web Developer  |   AI & ML enthusiast
+### 🌟 Full-Stack Web Developer

 ---

 Welcome to my GitHub profile!
 I'm a passionate full-stack web developer who loves building robust and scalable web applications.
-I enjoy working with modern technologies and am always striving to improve my skills, including diving into AIML (Artificial Intelligence and Machine Learning).
+I enjoy working with modern technologies and am always striving to improve my skills.

 ## 🚀 About Me

 - 💻 I enjoy coding and problem-solving.
 - 🌐 Experience in both front-end and back-end development.
-- 🤖 AIML enthusiast
 - 🛠️ I work with a variety of technologies and tools.
 - 🎓 3rd year IT student.